gardener/landscapercli/docs/commands/create_component/create.md

 Therefore, we need to add such applications/artifacts to the component.
 This is done by adding the applications/artifacts as deploy items to it.

 ### 2.1 Add an Application provided as a Helm Chart stored in an OCI Registry

 In the next step we want to add an nginx application provided as a helm chart as a deploy item to the component.
+The deploy item gets the type *landscaper.gardener.cloud/helm*.
+This means that it will be handled by the *[Landscaper helm deployer](https://github.com/gardener/landscaper/blob/master/docs/deployer/helm.md)*.
+It uses helm templating to render the resources of the helm chart, and applies them to the target cluster.

-We assume the Helm Chart is stored in an OCI registry.
+In this section we assume the helm chart is stored in an OCI registry.

 The general syntax of the command is: